VivekPorush/Audio-Amplifier/README.md

     Although extensive explanation of code is provided in the attached spice file, further details can be found in the reference documentation along with this project.
     However, basic knowledge of circuits along with familiarity with analog VLSI is required.
+   Documentation can be found at [My Git Documentation Page](http://vivekporush.github.io)

 ============
 Feedback